pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 - Encapsulates the logic of the rolling file.
 - Provides global log handler and related methods for package dimension.

-`pingcap/log` has a strong limitation -- it cannot customize the encoder for the text format.
-This problem has been fixed by a community contributor, see [Feature/register zap encoder by 9547 - Pull Request #14 - pingcap/log ( github.com)](https://github.com/pingcap/log/pull/14).
+`pingcap/log` once had a strong limitation, that it couldn't customize the encoder for the text format.
+This problem had been [fixed by @9547](https://github.com/pingcap/log/pull/14).

 When PD and TiDB-operator were using `pingcap/log`, there was no custom encoder function yet, so they implemented one by themselves respectively, but accidentally wrote out a circular dependency.
-This problem is also fixed by the same community contributor, see [logutil: replace etcd.defaultlogger with pingcap's text encoder by 9547 - Pull Request #3480 - tikv/pd (github.com)](https://github.com/tikv/pd/pull/3480), for details.
+Currently, customize encoder [implemented by @9547](https://github.com/tikv/pd/pull/3480) and thus we can clear this tech debt.

 ### TiDB